Fire-Works on the Night of the Fourth of July, 1868. Winslow Homer. Wood engraving; The Cleveland Museum of Art.

 Verdure

-Blackwell Companion to Herman Melville, 2nd edition.
+Blackwell Companion to Herman Melville

 (2022)